yetanalytics/project-persephone/README.md

 ## Usage

-The `persephone` namespace contains functions that perform two main tasks.
-The first is to validate Statements against Statement Templates, which is accomplished via these two functions:
+The `persephone` namespace contains functions that perform two main tasks, which is accomplished via these functions:

-- `validate-statement-vs-template`: Taking a compiled Statement Template and a Statement as arguments, validates the Statement against the properties and rules of the Template (as described in the [xAPI Profile spec](https://github.com/adlnet/xapi-profiles/blob/master/xapi-profiles-structure.md#statment-templates)).
+- `validate-statement` takes a Statement and validates it against the properties and rules of compiled Statement Templates, as described in the [xAPI Statement Template specification](https://github.com/adlnet/xapi-profiles/blob/master/xapi-profiles-structure.md#statment-templates).

-- `validate-statement-vs-profile`: Taking a compiled xAPI Profile and a Statement as arguments, validates the Statement against all the Statement Templates of the Profile.
-The Statement is considered valid for the whole Profile if it is valid for at least one Template.

-To compile a Statement Template or Profile for use with these functions, the `template->validator` and `profile->validator` functions are used, respectively.

-The other task is to validate streams/collections of Statements against Patterns, which are compiled into so-called _finite-state machines (FSMs)_.
-That is accomplished by the following functions:

-- `match-statement`: Taking a compiled Pattern collection, a map containing the current FSM state info, and a Statement, matches the Statement against that Pattern according to the [xAPI Pattern specification](https://github.com/adlnet/xapi-profiles/blob/master/xapi-profiles-structure.md#patterns) and returns updated state info.
+- `match-statement` and `match-statement-batch` takes a Statement or collection of Statements, respectively, and matches them against compiled Patterns according to the [xAPI Pattern specification](https://github.com/adlnet/xapi-profiles/blob/master/xapi-profiles-structure.md#patterns).

-- `match-statement-batch`: Same as `match-statement`, but takes a batch (i.e. collection) of Statements as an argument, automatically sorting them by timestamp.

-To compile Profiles into FSMs, use the `compile-profiles->fsms` function.
-This will return a map from Profile IDs to Pattern IDs to Pattern FSM maps, which can then be passed in as the first argument to `match-statement`.
+To compile Profiles to be used as arguments to these functions, the `compile-profiles->validators` and `compile-profiles->fsms` functions are used, respectively.

 ### Validation on Statement Template